Families that play golf together have fun together

-She and her husband Tom, along with their young daughter Isabella, participated in the family golf clinics during PGA Free Lesson Month, and for the Murphys, it was a hole-in-one.
+She and her husband Tom, along with their young daughter Isabella, participated in some free family golf clinics, and for the Murphys, it was a hole-in-one.

 Although Caroline had accompanied her husband, an avid golfer, on several golfing excursions, she had little on-course experience besides driving a golf cart.
 “I had played mini-golf,” she said with a chuckle, “but that doesn’t really count.”